-Now we will define a key tool for our proof of theorems \ref{Thm1} and \ref{Thm2}, that of a regular projective contraction.

-\begin{defn} Let $X^{'}$ be a $d-$dimensional variety, $L$ be an effective Cartier divisor on $X^{'}$ and $Y$ an $r-$dimensional variety with $r<d-1$.
-Then we say that $L$ is contractible to $Y$ within $X^{'}$ if there exist a variety $X$ and a proper birational morphism $f: X^{'}\longrightarrow X$ such that \begin{enumerate} \item $f(L)=Y$ \item $L$ is a closed subset of $X^{'}$ which consists of the points where $f$ is not an isomorphism \end{enumerate} We call this triple $(X^{'}, f, X)$ a contraction of $L$ to $Y$, or simply a contraction.
-We shall say that $L$ is regularly and projectively contractible to $Y$ within $X^{'}$, when moreover \begin{enumerate} \item X is a non-singular projective variety \end{enumerate} \end{defn}
+Now, we define a key tool for our proof of Theorems \ref{Thm1} and \ref{Thm21}, that of a regular projective contraction. \begin{definition} Let $X^{'}$ be a $d-$dimensional variety, $L$ be an effective Cartier divisor on $X^{'}$ and $Y$ an $r-$dimensional variety with $r<d-1$.
+Then we say that $L$ is contractible to $Y$ within $X^{'}$ if there exists a variety $X$ and a proper birational morphism $f: X^{'}\longrightarrow X$ such that: \begin{enumerate} \item $f(L)=Y$; \item $L$ is a closed subset of $X^{'}$ which consists of the points where $f$ is not an isomorphism. \end{enumerate} We call this triple $(X^{'}, f, X)$ a contraction of $L$ to $Y$, or simply a contraction.
+We shall say that $L$ is regularly and projectively contractible to $Y$ within $X^{'}$, when moreover \begin{enumerate} \item X is a non-singular projective variety. \end{enumerate} \end{definition}